Auto-close pop-up after X seconds

 Step-by-step: How to set up an auto-close pop-up

-1. Make sure you have both If-So and the Trigger Events extension installed.
+1. Make sure you have both If-So and the Trigger Events extension installed on your website.

-2. Create a new If-So trigger and apply it to the site as a pop-up.
+2. Create a new If-So trigger and set it up as a pop-up on your site.

-3. Add the parameter classname=”auto-close” to the trigger shortcode.
-Example:
+3. Add the parameter “classname=’auto-close'” to the trigger shortcode.
+For example:

 [ifso id="111" ajax="yes" display="modal" classname="auto-close"]

-1. Add the following script to your site or page (How to add a script to my site?).
+1. Insert the following script on your website or page (How to add a script to my site?).

-The script will close the pop-up after 5 seconds.
-You can change the value of the variable “secondsToClose” in line 3 if you want to set a different time.
+This script will automatically close the pop-up after 5 seconds.
+You can customize the value of the variable “secondsToClose” in line 3 to set a different time.

 document.addEventListener('ifso_modal_initialized', function () {